 “The ‘Adulting So Hard.’”
 Lisa flashed her a brilliant smile.
 “I know it’s the first of the month, but I haven’t picked a March special yet.
 Bring me more next week, just in a box is fine.
 No need to wrap them for single sale.”

 “Sure.”
 Paris’s attention was caught by a new arrival.
 Small and pale skinned, she looked like a recent arrival from the Emerald Isle itself.
 If the saffron and green pleated skirt wasn’t proof of heritage, there was a tweed flat cap holding down the abundant, wildly tangled orange-red curls.

 Lisa was already rising to her feet.
 “She’s been a regular for the past couple of weeks.
 There’s a new production rehearsing at the Ferley Playhouse she’s in.
 It’s always the same order—soup and a half pint.”

 She watched Lisa chat amiably with the newcomer about how wonderful it was at last to see the sun.
 Paris had heard often enough that former Floridian Lisa didn’t like the bitter Boston winters, but Lisa always added that her Alaskan-born wife knew how to keep her warm, wink-wink.

-The most important thing Paris knew about Lisa was that she’d been a whistleblower against a large hotel chain in a dispute on unionpay for wait staff.
+The most important fact Paris knew about Lisa was that she’d been a whistleblower against a large hotel chain in a dispute on union pay for wait staff.
 She’d pointed out they were not paying wages for required prep time.
 They’d fired her.
 She’d sued.
 The quick settlement had bought the bar.